IepIweidieng/TJAPlayer3/tja.md

 In OpenTaiko 0.6.1 (compared to OpenTaiko 0.6.0 behaviors):

 * `jiro1`, `jiro2`, `tmg`, `tjap3`, & `oos`:
-  * negative timing in HBScroll (beat wraps, overlapping notes)
+  * handle negative time duration in HBScroll as in TaikoJiro1 (used for beat wraps and overlapping notes)
-  * remove special priority for BPM changes and info-only `CChip` events, which would break notes between BPM events within the same millisecond
+  * simplify event priority levels to handle notes between BPM events within the same millisecond
   * support and prefer unbranched `BALLOON:` for branched charts as in TaikoJiro, when `BALLOON:` does not seem to be used as `BALLOONNOR:`
 * `tjap3` & `oos`:
-  * when `BALLOON:` is defined, `BALLOONNOR:` is undefined, and any of `BALLOONEXP`/`MAS:` is defined, `BALLOON:` is treated as `BALLOONOR:` and branched BALLOON commands are used
+  * when `BALLOON:` is defined but `BALLOONNOR:` is undefined, and any of `BALLOONEXP`/`MAS:` is defined, `BALLOON:` is treated as `BALLOONOR:` and branched BALLOON commands are used
 * `jiro1`, `jiro2`, `tmg`, & `oos`:
-  * bar lines and roll-type notes respect `#DIRECTION`
+  * `#DIRECTION` affects bar lines and drumroll-type notes
-  * roll-type notes respect the imaginary part of `#SCROLL`
+  * imaginary component of `#SCROLL` affects drumroll-type notes
 * `jiro1`, `jiro2`, & `tmg`:
   * rolls are stretchable
   * go-go time is independent in each branch.